hackclub/hackclub/workshops/popup_chrome_extension/README.md

 Every Chrome extension has a Manifest file.
 It essentially sets the scene for what your Chrome extension looks like to the end user.
 We will be following the style guide provided by Chrome here: https://developers.chrome.com/extensions/manifest

 There are a few mandatory items that we need to put like `manifest_version`,  `name`, and `version`.
-In addition, there are a few reccomended and optional items we put to make our extension work.
+In addition, there are a few recommended and optional items we put to make our extension work.
 Our app is a `browser action` Chrome extension.
 Learn more about different types of extensions here: https://developer.chrome.com/extensions

 Add the following code into your `manifest.json` file: